Jaculabilis/intake-sources/README.md

 This repo contains programs that act as `intake` feed sources.

+The provided NixOS module adds the default overlay to `nixpkgs`, providing each feed source program individually as well as the `intakeSources` package that provides all of them together.

 ## intake-rss

 A feed source that wraps an RSS or Atom feed.